American3pt14/acyeh2022/README.md

 2) recipient 1 TCR sequences
 3) recipient 2 TCR sequences
 File structure for each of the above must contain the following named columns:
-A) "rearrangement" - a unique string containing CDR3 nucleotides (e.g. "CTCTGCAGCCTGGGAATCAGAACGTGCGAAGCAGAAGACTCAGCACTGTACTTGTGCTCCAGCAGTCAAAGGGGTGACACCCAGTAC")
+1) "rearrangement" - a unique string containing CDR3 nucleotides (e.g. "CTCTGCAGCCTGGGAATCAGAACGTGCGAAGCAGAAGACTCAGCACTGTACTTGTGCTCCAGCAGTCAAAGGGGTGACACCCAGTAC")
-B) "templates" - is the number of counts identified from sequencing (e.g. "11")
+2) "templates" - is the number of counts identified from sequencing (e.g. "11")
-C) "frame_type" - is either "In" or "Out" - all frame_types set to "Out" are omitted from calculation (this column is derived from Adaptive's TCRB (v3) assay).
+3) "frame_type" - is either "In" or "Out" - all frame_types set to "Out" are omitted from calculation (this column is derived from Adaptive's TCRB (v3) assay).
 If want to use all TCRs in file, set all templates to "In"

 There are 2 scripts provided:
 1) Priors Generation Script: This is used to generate a log-log plot of TCR count vs. clonality of the donor pool.
 The output of this file named "exp_coeff_matrix.csv" will be used as input for the next Script.